openaustralia/morph/README.md

 If you're doing your development on Linux you're in luck because installing Docker is pretty straightforward.
 Just follow the instructions on the [Docker site](http://www.docker.io/gettingstarted/#h_installation).

 If you're on OSX you could follow the [instructions on the Docker site](https://docs.docker.com/installation/mac/).
-Docker encourage OSX users to install their [Kitematic](https://kitematic.com/) application, a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) for running Docker, that works with Morph.
-However there will be some extra configuration you will need to do to make it work with Morph.
+Docker encourage OSX users to install their [Kitematic](https://kitematic.com/) application, a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) for running Docker, that works with morph.io.
+However there will be some extra configuration you will need to do to make it work with morph.io.

 We've made it easier by providing a Vagrantfile that sets up a VM, installs docker on it and makes sure that your development box can talk to docker on the VM.